Is There A Limerence Cure?

 8) Time heals.
 The limerence will fade with time.
 There will come a day when you no longer feel at all the emotions you once had.
 You’ll have some good memories about him.
 Don’t dwell on those memories.
 Don’t ever expect to be friends with him.
 Not ever.
 For his sake and the sake of your own marriage, that can never happen.

 9) On bad days, don’t look back and wonder what it would have been if you had stayed with him.
 You’ve made the right choice.
 You can never know what would have happened if you had remained with him.
 We can tell you that the odds are extremely high that it would have ended badly.
 However, your mind will want to assign good possibilities.
 Don’t let it.
 It’s over.

 Many couples find a faster route to healing comes from attending our three-day workshop for marriages in crisis.
-If your marriage is in danger of separation or divorce, call us at (866) 903-0990 to speak with someone or use the form below to request more information about our Marriage Helper 911 workshop for troubled marriages.
+If your marriage is in danger of separation or divorce, call us at (866) 903-0990 to speak with someone or fill out the form on this page to schedule an appointment with one of us.
 We can help you save your marriage even in cases of infidelity, loss of trust, anger, sexual problems, and other issues.
-(If you’re thinking your spouse would never come, contact us by phone or the form below and we’ll tell you what others who felt the same way did to get their spouses there.
-We have strategies that have a strong history of getting your spouse to the workshop.)
 We will keep everything you tell us completely confidential.
-Our motivation is to help you determine if this workshop is right for your particular situation.
+Our motivation is to help you determine if our workshop or one of our courses is right for your particular situation.
 We also offer solutions for couples who can’t attend the workshop.